ne-bulochkin/performance-challenge-andrei/README.md

 ## Introduction

 Pleo uses a microservice architecture, in which the whole system architecture is divided into smaller systems to provide granular functionality.
 One of these subsystems is the “Finance Service” whose business goal is to provide wallet information and be able to make payments.
 Currently, this service exposes a REST interface with two endpoints:

-- Fetch payments feedback with the wallet balance from the user.
-Each payment describes the amount payed and to which provider
+- Fetch payments feed with the wallet balance from the user.
+Each payment describes the amount paid and to which provider
 - Create a new payment

-As you can see there is only one instance running the “Finance Service”, which is exposed directly to the internet.
-On the storage layer is a SQL-like database that contains two tables.
-One table tracks the wallet payments and the other contains user provider information.
+As you can see there is only one instance of the “Finance Service” running, which is exposed directly to the internet.
+On the storage layer, there is an SQL-like database that contains two tables.
+One table tracks the wallet payments and the other contains provider information.

 ![architecture.svg](architecture.svg)

 ([source](https://excalidraw.com/#json=YcUhmaK-Wvvf65YXUWmGQ,Sy_wMyZIZlFZjSf2ocImAQ))

-### Feed response example
+### Payment feed response example

 ```jsx
 {